Volunteering for HVAE

 How much time does it take?

 Volunteer time commitments begin with training.
-This currently takes about twelve hours of your time in addition to preparation for your first session.
+This currently takes twelve hours in addition to preparation for your first session.
 A tutor may estimate about one hour of lesson planning for each hour of tutoring.
 Our program recommends meeting with your learner at least once a week.

 Do I need any special equipment or skills?